 2004:

-Walt Disney Pictures releases Miracle, starring Kurt Russell, in theaters.
+Walt Disney Pictures releases Miracle, starring Kurt Russell, to theaters.

 1859: